Blog Cloud Native

 This approach ensures your application is efficient, reliable, and easy to manage.

 If you’d like to build a Cloud Native app, then it’s important to consider that modern software development practices can help streamline the process.
-DevOps is such an example.
-Nonetheless, it is not always required.

 We see a lot of Cloud Native apps (especially SaaS) that make use of tools and technologies such as containerisation (Docker), container orchestration (Kubernetes), and serverless computing (serverless).